kolkhis/tech-notes/ato/index.md

 - Zabbix, DynaTrace, Observe, DataDog, and plenty of other observability solutions were on display
-- CodeRabbit was demoing an agentic AI code reviewer
+- **CodeRabbit** was demoing an agentic AI code reviewer
 - There were many other new cutting-edge AI products were on display by a variety of companies.
-- AWS Open Source was being represented
+- AWS Open Source had a luxurious booth
 - HeroDevs had one of the craziest booths at the event.
 - The Linux Foundation was respresented, giving away discounts for educational content
 - Intuit (the people behind Argo) were demoing their new project, **Numaflow**
 - Keebio had a great booth set up to display their newest ergonomic mechanical keyboards.
+- ...and many others.

 ---